-Gloomhaven released in 2017 is established as one of the all time great tactical dungeon games, with a huge interlinked campaign, unlockable heroes and branching paths to the story.
-It has been redeveloped in 2020 with a smaller introductory set called Jaws of the Lion, and then followed up by a more complex edition in 2022 called Frosthaven.
+Gloomhaven, released in 2017 established as one of the all time great tactical dungeon games, with a huge interlinked campaign, unlockable heroes and branching story paths.
+It was redeveloped in 2020 as a smaller introductory set called Jaws of the Lion, and then into a more complex edition called Frosthaven in 2022.
+Most recently a 2nd edition reprint of the original game came in 2025.

 The game is crafted around your character and their deck of cards which will contain abilities and skills suited to their unique play style.
 In each scenario you will choose which cards form your deck from a pool, and your hand size effectively represents your health, so once you run out of cards you will be exhausted, and cannot continue to participate in that encounter.
-You will be balancing off saving your most potent abilities for the right moment, as using these will require you to discard the card.
-You can also lose cards if you take excessive damage from enemies.
-During each turn of the game you will select two cards to play, using the top ability of one and the bottom ability of another.
+You will be balancing off saving your most potent abilities which burn your cards from play for the right moment.
+You can also lose cards if you take excessive damage from enemies, or by resting.
+During each turn of the game you will select two cards to play, using the top ability of one and the bottom ability of another and using one of them to represent your initiative order.

-Even though Gloomhaven is such a great group campaign game it was not perfect, as its storyline thread could easily be lost as the campaign branched out.
+Even though the original Gloomhaven was such a great group campaign game it was not perfect, as its storyline thread could easily be lost as the campaign branched out.
 Jaws of the Lion as an introductory stand alone box set contained 4 starting hero characters and 16 monster types along with a more successful and focused campaign story.
 The maps are also played off a couple of books rather than having separate tiles which was a big improvement, with better artwork and scenery.
-Frosthaven was another huge box released in 2022 and added a new layer of complexity to the characters, together with the building up of a frozen outpost.
-The story was indeed easier to follow than Gloomhaven due to its player aids, however the downtime between adventures drag on a lot longer and with a lot more administration required, that we eventually longed for a return for the quicker style of its predecessors.
+Frosthaven was another huge box release adding new layers of complexity to the characters and the city, and while the stiory was easier to follow than the original Gloomhaven, the downtime and administration between adventures dragged on longer.
+As my group longed for a return for the quicker city style of its predecessors, the 2nd edition of the original with its better tiles, graphics and an easier to follow storyline path has again become our favourite version alongside Jaws of the Lion for a smaller campaign.

 …………………………………………………………………………………………………………………………………..